kwabenasapong/AirBnB_clone_v2/README.md

 # HBNB

-### fork repo to work on group project..
+### We fork this repo to work on group project..

-This is the console /command interpreter for the Holberton Airbnb clone project.
+This is the console /command interpreter for the ALX Airbnb clone project.
 The console can be used to store objects in and retrieve objects from a JSON.

 ### Supported classes:
 * BaseModel